 - Klaus Synagogue – Close to Jewish cemetery

-- Pinkas Synagogue – After WW2 converted to memorial
+- Pinkas Synagogue – After WW2, converted to a memorial

-- Spanish Synagogue – Exhibit on Jews in Czech R. until present day
+- Spanish Synagogue – Exhibit on Jews in Czech R. until the present day

-- Jewish Town Hall – Built in 1906, worth seeing
+- Jewish Town Hall – Constructed in 1906, worth seeing

-Tip: Considering that the displays of the Jewish Museum are spread throughout the neighborhood, most visitors think they will need a guide.
-However it’s easy to explore on your own, you just need a map.
+Tip: Considering that the displays of the Jewish Museum are spread throughout the neighbourhood, most visitors think they will need a guide.
+However, it’s easy to explore on your own, and you need a map.